Petroleum Product Pipelines

 Panipat-Bijwasan ATF Pipeline (PBAPL)

-The 111 km long pipeline transports aviation fuel from Panipat Refinery to Bijwasan in Delhi to meet ATF requirement of National Capital of India.
+The 111 km long pipeline transports aviation fuel from Panipat Refinery to Bijwasan in Delhi to meet ATF requirements of National Capital of India.
 The pipeline was commissioned in 2010 to transport Naphtha from Mathura Refinery to Panipat Refinery.
 At Present, Naphtha is transported through Mathura-Delhi and Panipat-Delhi Pipeline.

 Mathura-Bharatpur spur Pipeline (MBPL)